darklordray/projectManagementsystem_hp/README.md

 # Project Management system

-Project managment system built using java.
+Project managment system built using java and mysql:

 #### Purpose
 "Poised" stores the following information for each project that they work on: